 Customer experience has long been a priority for B2C companies, but it hasn’t been a focus for B2B organizations until more recently.
 The B2B selling space is evolving, funnel dynamics are shifting, and buyers are becoming better informed.
-Perhaps the most significant changes are the shift in the balance of power in the B2B purchase process, from the vendor to the buyer, and the changing expectations that prospects have of sales reps.
+Perhaps the most significant changes are the shift in the balance of power in the B2B purchase process, from the vendor to the buyer, and the changing expectations that prospects have of sales reps and the sales experience.

 These changes are evident throughout the sales funnel, from awareness to post-purchase.
 And it’s important for companies to understand these changes, why they are happening, what customers expect, and how to adapt and keep up with the pace of change.